hwpplayer1/test/README.md

 * I prefer strong copyleft licenses for my own works like GNU GPL v3+ and GNU Affero GPL v3+ .

 * But when I join other people's projects I accept any Free Software and Open Source license.

+# Current Status

+I'm working on Lua programming language startingfrom 6 May 2023 19:00